cltl/ma-communicative-robots/projects/README.md

 # Projects

-## Tae's group

-We work on "A machine with human-like memories".
+## Project 1: Triple extraction for a conversational AI

+We extract a wide variety of noisy triples that the model outputs need to be normalized to a more abstract level.

-Check out `./memory/`
+Check out `./conversational_triple_extraction/`

-## Lea's group

-We evaluated a T5 model that takes as input triple data.
+## Project 2: Contextual Factors in Natural Language Generation

+We identify contextual factors that should be considered during dialogues, especially when giving a summary of a dialogue.

-Check out `./transformers/`
+Check out `./context_in_nlg/`

-## Jaap's group
+## Project 3:

-We generated and evaluated utterances surrounding ambiguity.
+We represent dialogue as knowledge graphs and use these representations to create artificial conversational agents that display specific intentions in their behaviour.

-Check out `.ambiguity/`
+Check out `./intentional_chatting/`

-## Piek's group

-In this project we aim to develop several complementary thought selection methods based on RL, NSP, transformers and corpus statistics in order to improve the dialogue capabilities of the Leolani robot.

-The implementation can be found in `./think_aloud/`